lyrakisk/log-recommendation/README.md

 ### 3. Run Experiments
 - Run `./bin/extract-data dataset_path results_destination_folder`
 - This step can take a significant amount of time if the dataset is large.
 In an average consumer's laptop, the Hadoop dataset, took ~45 minutes to finish all the experiments.
 - The results are 3 csv files that correspond to the Research Questions stated in the paper.
-Examples of these files can be found [here](/data/results).
+Sample results can be found [here](/data/results).